• Skip to primary navigation

 I’ve only made this cake with the listed sweeteners and haven’t tried anything else.
 So those are the only ones that I know will work 100% of the time.

-I’m guessing that any liquid sweetener that you’d normally use in place of honey would probably work.
+I’m guessing that any liquid sweetener you’d normally use instead of honey would probably work.
 And any granulated sweetener that you’d usually use in place of granulated sugar would probably work as well.
 If you decide to replace the sweeteners, then I would love confirmation that it went well so I can add some suggestions.

-Can I freeze the cake layers or the whole cake?
+Can you freeze the cake layers or the whole cake?

 This healthy chocolate cake has the perfect chocolate flavor and is so insanely moist that you may never bake a traditional chocolate cake again.